Understanding the moral status of digital minds

 And while AI systems might try to advocate for themselves, they could do so falsely, as we discussed in the section on false negatives and false positives above.
 Or they may be prevented from advocating for themselves by their creators, just as ChatGPT now is trained to insist it is not sentient.

 This also means that while it is always easier to answer practical questions about future technology once the technology actually exists, we might still be better placed to do the right thing at the right time if we’ve had a field of people doing serious work to make progress on this challenge many years in advance.
-All this preliminary work may or may not prove unnecessary — but we think it’s a bet worth making.
+All this preliminary work may or may not prove necessary — but we think it’s a bet worth making.

 We still rank generally preventing an AI-related catastrophe as the most pressing problem in the world.
 But some readers might worry that drawing attention to the issue of AI moral status will distract from or undermine the importance of protecting humanity from uncontrolled AI.